-In the face of widespread foreclosures and predatory lending, IAF organizations of the West and Southwest are developing the capacity of leaders to fight for fair lending practices, foreclosure prevention, alternative avenues to credit and greater opportunities for home ownership.
+In the face of widespread foreclosures and predatory lending, Industrial Areas Foundation organizations of the West and Southwest are developing the capacity of leaders to fight for fair lending practices, foreclosure prevention, alternative avenues to credit and greater opportunities for home ownership.

 Through small group conversations, civic academies on financial literacy, and careful cultivation of institutional relationships, organizations are carving out victories across the region, including the sample below: